rouleaup88/Kanji-stroke-order/README.md

 https://github.com/jcmellado/js-lzma

-The @require directives should be
+If you plan to upload the script on Greasyfork the @require directives should be as below to pass their whitelist filter.

 ```
 // @require      https://cdn.jsdelivr.net/gh/jcmellado/js-lzma@3060ba8a5b5e6f4e7276d937b5e214979bf9f52b/src/lzma.shim.js